 ABOUT VANGUARD AFRICA

-Vanguard Africa represents the synthesis of best practices in private sector campaign management with the mission-driven focus of a pro-democracy advocacy organization.
-We have convened the brightest campaign advisors and strategists, government relations professionals and human rights advocates to work for your campaign.
-We have merged formerly isolated networks in journalism and media, with networks in government and public policy to provide unparalleled access and solutions to pro-reform African leaders.
-We are here to connect pro-reform leaders with the vital support they need -- both domestically and internationally -- to create lasting social change.
+Vanguard Africa represents the synthesis of best practices in campaign management with the mission-driven focus of a pro-democracy organization.
+We have convened previously isolated networks -- including campaign consultants and strategists, government relations professionals and renowned human rights advocates -- to work for you and your campaign.
+We have merged networks in journalism and media, with networks in government and public policy, to provide unparalleled access and solutions for pro-democracy leaders.

-“Africa's important need to own the century must start with deepening a participatory democratic culture, instituting electoral integrity, and respecting the rights of our people.” -Dapo Olorunyomi, Emeritus Council
+“Africa's important need to own the century must start with deepening a participatory democratic culture, instituting electoral integrity, and respecting the rights of our people.” -Dapo Olorunyomi, Advisory Council

 "The corrupt networks that currently comprise the core of many states are deadly.
 They kill with impunity to accumulate.
 Occasionally they will threaten someone like me who can make noise that'll be heard.
 Mostly, it's the poor who disappear into a broken criminal justice system, or disappear literally into thin air, like ghosts leaving families unable to mourn."